To see the previous version of these guidlelines (revised in January 2005), click here.

 The first and each successive anomaly from a particular laboratory or institution is distinguished by a series symbol, consisting of a serial number followed by the Laboratory Registration Code or Laboratory code of the person or laboratory who discovered the anomaly.
+Each type of chromosomal anomaly from a given laboratory will have its own series of serial numbers (see examples).
 The Laboratory code should be the code already assigned for the particular institute, laboratory, or investigator for use with strains that they hold.
 If there is no preassigned code, one should be obtained from the Institute of Laboratory Animal Research (ILAR) ( http://dels.nas.edu/global/ilar/lab-codes).
 Laboratory codes are uniquely assigned to institutes or investigators and are usually three to four letters (first letter uppercase, followed by all lowercase).

 Once the full designation for a chromosome anomaly is written in a document, an abbreviation can be used thereafter.
 The abbreviation consists of the anomaly prefix plus the serial number designation and Laboratory code.
 The chromosomal content in parentheses is omitted.